Build equity fast with a 15-year loan at just 2.875%

 - Pay your property taxes and homeowners insurance through an escrow account.

-Mortgage rates are around a quarter of a point lower than they were in late summer 2013 and have defied all expectations that they would get more expensive this year.
+Mortgage rates are around a quarter of a percentage point lower than they were at this time last year and have defied all expectations that they would get more expensive this year.
 In fact, they've actually gotten cheaper since the first of the year.

-Home loans were expected to become more expensive this year because the Federal Reserve is gradually ending its campaign to drive long-term interest rates, including mortgage rates, to record lows.
+Home loans were expected to become more expensive this year because the Federal Reserve has ended its campaign to drive long-term interest rates, including mortgage rates, to record lows.

 In September 2012, the government-controlled bank started buying up $85 billion of debt per month, split between Treasury bills and bonds backed by home loans.